 How long do you need in South Korea?

-Staying connected in South Korea
+Internet & SIM cards in South Korea

 I’d recommend being organised and ordering one in advance.
-Book your 4g SIM to collect at Seoul airport or upgrade to include a Tmoney transport card.
+Book your UNLIMITED 4g SIM to collect at Seoul airport or upgrade to include a Tmoney transport card.

 Alternatively, rent a pocket Wi-Fi device and return it at the airport when you leave.
 If you’re taking a big trip, it might be worth buying your own mobile Wi-Fi hotspot to bring with you.